sunriseapps/imagesorcery-mcp/README.md

       - `confidence`: Confidence score (0.0 to 1.0)
       - `bbox`: Bounding box coordinates [x1, y1, x2, y2]

-- `classify` - Classifies an image into user-defined categories.
-  - Required arguments:
-    - `input_path` (string): Path to the input image
-    - `categories` (array): List of categories to classify the image into (e.g., ['indoor', 'outdoor', 'landscape'])
-  - Returns: dictionary containing:
-    - `image_path`: Path to the input image
-    - `classifications`: List of classification results, each with:
-      - `category`: Category name
-      - `confidence`: Confidence score (0.0 to 1.0)
-      - `note`: Additional information about the classification
 ```

 - `get_models` - Lists all available models in the models directory.